google/WebFundamentals/src/content/en/fundamentals/push-notifications/notification-behaviour.md

 Android doesn't have this behavior.
 Notifications are displayed until the user interacts with them.

-To force a notification to stay visible until the user interacts with it add the `requireInteraction` option.
+To force a notification to stay visible until the user interacts with it, add the `requireInteraction` option.
 This will show the notification until the user dismisses or clicks your notification.